kphillips011/COMP373Project2/README.md

 - Distribute Classes/Modules to appropriate layers
 - Use Interfaces, Abstract Classes, Modules
 - Create Unit testing
-- Provide documents to list out your assumptions.

 Other specifications:
 - UML Diagram created with Draw.io